Perineal massage—is it worth a try?

 But not all tears are the same.
 Some are tiny, heal quickly, and require no special treatment.
 While others may end up on the other end of the spectrum, with deep lacerations requiring stitches and weeks of healing and discomfort.

 If only there was something we could do to help prep this area for the flexibility and stretching required for baby to come into the world with your perineum intact… enter, perineal massage.

 What is perineal massage?

 Perineal massage is exactly what it sounds like: massaging the perineum (Note: this is different from prenatal massage).
 Some women do it for themselves, and others will ask their partners to help.
 Often, it is done throughout pregnancy.

 What for?
 Perineal massage is done to stretch and increase flexibility in the perineum in preparation for birth, in hopes of keeping the area intact—or at least minimizing perineal trauma during delivery.

 Perineal massage video

-Okay, it’s an animated gif, but same difference?
+Okay, it’s an animated gif, but same difference, right?